Albert Nipon

 Albert Nipon (September 11, 1927 – November 20, 2022) was an American fashion designer and ladies clothing manufacturer.

 Early life and education

 Nipon was born and raised in West Philadelphia, a section of Philadelphia, Pennsylvania on September 11, 1927.
-Nipon graduated from West Philadelphia High School.
+He was born to Louis and Sara Nipon, Jewish immigrants who fled the Russian pogroms during World War I. Nipon graduated from West Philadelphia High School.

 Nipon, a graduate of Temple University, began his professional life as an accountant for DuPont.

 Nipon and his wife, Pearl, reportedly met when he threw her fully clothed into a swimming pool.
 They had three sons, Laurence, Leon, and Andrew, and a daughter, Barbara Joy, who is known as "B.J.".
 They lived in a condominium at the Residences at the Ritz-Carlton in Center City Philadelphia.

 The Nipons started their foray into fashion in 1954 as designers of maternity clothes.
 Albert ran the business, while Pearl designed the clothing.
 They opened a small dress shop, which grew into a chain of stores called Ma Mere.